openstack/swift/doc/source/admin/objectstorage-components.rst

 The replicator knows if replication needs to take place by examining hashes.
 A hash file is created for each partition, which contains hashes of each directory in the partition.
-Each of the three hash files is compared.
 For a given partition, the hash files for each of the partition's copies are compared.
 If the hashes are different, then it is time to replicate, and the directory that needs to be replicated is copied over.

 This is where partitions come in handy.
 With fewer things in the system, larger chunks of data are transferred around (rather than lots of little TCP connections, which is inefficient) and there is a consistent number of hashes to compare.

-The cluster eventually has a consistent behavior where the newest data has a priority.
+The cluster has an eventually-consistent behavior where old data may be served from partitions that missed updates, but replication will cause all partitions to converge toward the newest data.

 .. _objectstorage-replication-figure: